crazyvector/Angular-Cross-Section-Calculator/README.md

 -------------------------------------------------------------------------------------------------------------------

-We have added .sh scripts for running the program on Linux and .bat scripts for Windows.
+We have added .sh scripts for running the program on Linux.

 -------------------------------------------------------------------------------------------------------------------